Nursing standards: PM aims to tackle 'care problem'

 In November the Patients Association published a report containing 16 "shameful" stories about the care of elderly patients.

-It included people being denied pain relief, left to sit in their own faeces and going without food and drink.'A disservice'
+It included people being denied pain relief, left to sit in their own faeces and going without food and drink.

 The dossier was published just a month after the Care Quality Commission attacked hospitals for what the regulator said were "alarming" levels of care.